ill13/Fortunes/ill13/notes.md

+Please do a deep dive on this code.
+We have some wonderful features to discuss!
+Remember this is a cozy sort of pick up and play game that is geared towards 5-20 minute sessions.
+We aren't trying to build the "greatest trading sim evah!" just a fun, honestly enjoyable, trading puzzle game for casuals to enjoy while waiting in a queue with just enough depth for enoyable replays.
+We don't want to bog players down with data and decisions.
+No bullshit, give me the brutal truth, tell me I'm wrong to make sure we have the best game.

+We need to implement this, do you have any questions?
+Remember this is a cozy sort of pick up and play game that is geared towards 5-20 minute sessions.
+We aren't trying to build the "greatest trading sim evah!" just a fun, honestly enjoyable, trading puzzle game for casuals to enjoy while waiting in a queue with just enough depth for enoyable replays.
+We don't want to bog players down with data and decisions.
+We can consider starting with simple calendar quests like Bramble Cottage needs a crystal orb or Ocean Wharf needs to tools for fishing, or whatver ideas you think can work.
+No code, let's discuss

 That said, I need you to take a good look at our current code base to refresh yourself with the project.